Starting gate: Harness racing

 One of the reasons that harness racing was less popular than horse racing has been the reservations in gamblers’ minds about the various means of starting trotting races, particularly when bets have been lost before contests were properly under way.
 Before mobile starting gates gained popularity in harness racing, a rolling start was used.
 The horses were driven in a number of circles, and the manoeuvre, if carried out correctly, arranged the horses in lines.
 The fairness of the start was judged by stewards at the starting line; if they judged that a racer was not fairly in line with the others, a false start would be called and the race would start again.
 This process was sometimes repeated several times before a fair start occurred.
 In the middle 20th Century, the mobile starting gate was developed.

 Most harness races now start from behind a motorized starting gate, called a "car start" or "auto start".
 This device consists of a car or pickup truck equipped with a hinged gate that resembles metal "wings" on each side of the vehicle.
 As the vehicle is driven down the center of the track, the wings are extended and the horses line up in order behind it.
 When the gate reaches the starting line, the starter retracts the wings, which fold inward toward the vehicle body.
-The vehicle then accelerates away from the horses and pulls off to the outside to let the racers proceed; it many cases, it then follows close behind the racers for officials to view the race and any potential infractions of rules.
+The vehicle then accelerates away from the horses and pulls off to the outside to let the racers proceed; in many cases, it then follows close behind the racers for officials to view the race and any potential infractions of rules.
 The modern starting gate uses a driver for steering the vehicle while the starter sits in the rear to concentrate on the actual horses positioning during the "score up".
 The starter will also observe the race and call a false start if required.

 The motorized gate drastically reduced the number of false starts, but did not eliminate them.
 If the starter, who rides in the vehicle facing backward toward the horses, sees that the start is not fair in some way, he may issue a recall and order the race to be started again.
 Today, the start speed, acceleration, score up distance, and gate closing are controlled via a computer system, which takes control of the vehicle and provides a printout at the end of the score up.

 The other kind of start to race is a standing start, where there are tapes across the track and the horses stand stationary behind the tapes before the start.
 This enables handicaps to be placed on horses according to class.
 Some European, Australian and New Zealand races start using tapes.